ProjectPortmanteau/Execution/README.md

 ## The BYOK Model

 Most AI platforms charge for compute.
-We don’t.
+We don't.

 **The platform provides:** Soul Code (system prompt) + Bean knowledge graph (calibration material) **The user provides:** Any LLM API key (Google AI Studio free tier, Claude, Gemini, local models)

-The “Ghost” (calibration) rides any “Machine” (LLM engine).
+The "Ghost" (calibration) rides any "Machine" (LLM engine).
 No vendor lock-in.
 No compute costs.
 No extraction.

 Every Bean carries provenance: git hash, human author, timestamp, semantic type, typed edges.
 In a world of model collapse (LLMs training on their own outputs), provenance-verified human knowledge becomes structurally scarce.
 The platform produces this as a natural byproduct of operation.